From Hopf-Lax formula to optimal weak transfer plan

 whereas

-where in both cases the infimum runs over all random variables $X,Y$ such that $X$ follows the law $\mu$ and $Y$ the law $\nu$.
-Those general transport costs play a central role in the study of Talagrand type transport inequalities and some log-Sobolev inequalities, especially in a discret space such as graphs, or a subset of vector space.
-Those transport inequalities immediately yields concentrations results and tensorization properties of the measure (see \cite{FS15,GRST15,GRSST15,Shu15,SS16}).
+where in both cases the infimum runs over all random vector $(X,Y)$ such that $X$ has law $\mu$ and $Y$ has law $\nu$.
+This general transport cost \eqref{tbar} plays an important role in the study of Talagrand type transport inequalities and some log-Sobolev inequalities, especially in a discrete space such as graphs or a subset of vector space.
+Those transport inequalities immediately yield concentration results and tensorization properties of the measure (see \cite{FS15,GRST15,GRSST15,Sh15,SS16}).